wharfkit/website/src/lib/docs/AccountKit.md

 # Account Kit Overview

-The Contract Kit is an SDK focused on managing and interacting with existing Antelope-based smart contracts.

 The Account Kit is an SDK focused on managing Antelope-based blockchain accounts.

 It's primary responsibilities are: